mhelail/SnowNoVA/README.md

 3. Create the database in MySQL:
    - Go to `http://localhost/phpmyadmin`
    - Create a database (e.g. `snow_nova`)
-   - Import the SQL file used by the project (if provided).

 4. Update the database config in the project:
    - Open the PHP config file that holds the connection details (e.g. `config.php` or `config/db.php`)